clpo13/starstruck/README.md

 ## Prerequisites

-Requires Python 3.6+ and, optionally, [Pipenv](https://pipenv.kennethreitz.org/en/latest/).
-On Ubuntu 19.04 or later, install with `sudo apt install pipenv`.
-On macOS, use [Homebrew](https://brew.sh/): `brew install pipenv`.
-Otherwise, use pip:
-`pip install --user pipenv`.

-The use of [pyenv](https://github.com/pyenv/pyenv) is highly recommended, as Pipenv will select and, if necessary, install the right version of Python for you automatically.
+Requires Python 3.6+.
+Installing with [Poetry](https://poetry.eustace.io/) is optional but highly recommended.

-If you don't want to mess around with all that, you can install the dependency [Requests](https://requests.kennethreitz.org/en/master/) directly with pip or your package manager (e.g. apt on Debian or Ubuntu):
+If you don't want to mess around with that, you can install the dependency [Requests](https://requests.kennethreitz.org/en/master/) directly with pip or your package manager (e.g. apt on Debian or Ubuntu):